NautilusTrader

 5. Reconstructs CustomData with the original DataType.

-This makes custom-data query resolution symmetric with write-time registration.
-When converting a Feather stream to Parquet (e.g. after a backtest), the custom-data branch decodes batches and writes them via write_custom_data_batch so that custom data written through the Feather writer is correctly converted to Parquet.
+This makes custom‑data query resolution symmetric with write‑time registration.
+When converting a Feather stream to Parquet, such as after a backtest, the custom‑data branch is designed to transform the Arrow batches and write the result directly to the matching custom‑data path.

 The Arrow C FFI bridge